ece362-purdue/proton-labs/lab0-intro/soldering.md

     <img src="images/brush-clean.gif" style="margin: 1em 0; width: 20vw">
 </div>

-## Adding the shorting plugs
+## Adding the shunt jumpers

-Go ahead and put on the **shorting plugs** on your board's debugger pins.
+Go ahead and put on the **shunt jumpers** on your board's debugger pins.
 The purpose of this 2x3 pin header is to allow you access to the **debugging interface** on your microcontroller, a very common feature in embedded systems development.
 When your product goes out into the real world, the debugger is not normally attached, but since our primary focus is **learning** embedded systems, the debugger is critical to understanding what your code is, which is why it's part of your Proton devboard.
-Your shorting plugs should go on between the devboard and debugger, like this:
+Your shunt jumpers should go on between the devboard and debugger, like this:

 <div class="center">
     <img src="images/debugger.jpg" style="margin: 1em 0; width: 40vw">
 </div>

-By adding the shorting plugs, you're connecting the debugger's SWCLK, GND and SWD pins to the devboard.
+By adding the shunt jumpers, you're connecting the debugger's SWCLK, GND and SWD pins to the devboard.
+SW stands for Serial Wire, a debugging protocol created by ARM for microcontrollers.
 The SWCLK and SWD pins are akin to `clock` and `data` signals that you should recall seeing from ECE 27000, and are controlled by the debugger when it is attached to your PC via the USB-C connector.

+When you create an embedded system, you typically leave off the debugger from your microcontroller, to ensure that the program on the chip cannot be changed or inspected.
+This is done for security reasons, and is a common practice in the industry.
+Since we are using the debugger to learn about embedded systems, we will be using it throughout the course, but we give you the option to move around the debugger (if you wish to do so) by snapping it off the Proton board.

 ## Admire your work!